CRM definition –

-However, the CRM definition of each company always differs a little depending on the company’s philosophy: Because CRM is not an isolated instrument and must be incorporated into the processes as part of the company’s philosophy, the structure of the company,own CRM definition.
+However, the CRM definitions of individual companies always differ slightly from one another, depending on the respective corporate concept: Because CRM is not an isolated instrument and must be incorporated into the processes as part of the company’s philosophy, the respective structure of the company also helps determine its own CRM definition.

 Part of the CRM definition: Goals of the CRM

-The CRM definition includes various objectives of the CRM.
-The following are the most important:
+The following 7 goals are the most important:

-- Customer orientation: A targeted orientation of all corporate activities towards the needs and wishes of potential and existing customers in terms of comprehensive customer processing is elementary.
+A targeted orientation of all corporate activities to the needs and wishes of potential and existing customers in the sense of comprehensive processing is elementary.

-- Orientation towards economic efficiency: The focus should always be on those customers who are particularly profitable for the company.
-However, this does not mean that less profitable customers should be treated badly.
+The focus should always be on those customers who are particularly profitable for the company.
+However, this does not mean that less profitable customers should be treated less favorably.

-- Systematization: Of great importance is systematic customer processing, which is geared to the needs of the customer and extends beyond the customer relationship cycle.
+Systematic customer processing, which is geared to the needs of the customer and extends throughout the customer relationship cycle, is of great importance.

-- Increase efficiency: By simplifying administrative work by optimizing processes, integrating and analyzing data, a company can increase efficiency according to the CRM definition.
+By simplifying administrative work by optimizing processes, integrating and analyzing data, a company can increase its efficiency according to the CRM definition.

 CRM Definition: the four forms of CRM